ktor-doc-jp/ktor-doc-jp/advanced/utilities.md

 parametersOf("a", listOf("b1", "b2")).formUrlEncode()
 ```

-From a normal `Map<String, String>`, you can also construct a URL encoded string, but you will have first to make a list from it:
+From a normal `Map<String, String>` you can also construct a URL-encoded string, but first you will have to create a List from it:

 ```kotlin
 mapOf(